kaaproject/kaa-rfcs/0009/README.md

             "name":"payloadSize",
             "type":"long",
             "default":0,
-            "doc":"The number of bytes sent with the payload."
+            "doc":"The number of bytes received with the payload."
         }
     ]
 }